dasch-swiss/dsp-tools/docs/internal/fast-xmlupload.md

 - `-s` | `--server` (optional, default: `0.0.0.0:3333`): URL of the DSP server
 - `-u` | `--user` (optional, default: `root@example.com`): username (e-mail) used for authentication with the DSP-API
 - `-p` | `--password` (optional, default: `test`): password used for authentication with the DSP-API

+This command will collect all pickle files in the current working directory that were created by the `process-files` command.

 ## 4. `dsp-tools fast-xmlupload`